stefanosiano/PowerfulImageView/README.md

 -----

 PowerfulImageView requires a minimum API level of 14 (same as AppCompatLibrary).
-PowerlessImageView requires a minimum API level of 12 (18 to use renderscript).
+PowerlessImageView requires a minimum API level of 12 (18 to use renderscript for blur).